5 Long Years…

 The Appeal

 We had 2 months from the point of the final EHCP being provided to us to appeal.
-We grabbed this opportunity with both hands, and filed our appeal to the SEND tribunal via our solicitor.
+So, we grabbed this opportunity with both hands, and filed our appeal to the SEND tribunal via our solicitor.

 We then had several months in which to gather our own independent evidence.
 I hadn’t realised until this point that our daughter’s education was now a legal case.